“Aggressive Traffic Ticket Attorneys on Your Side”

 While uncommon, some officers may try to cite individuals for speeding by relying on their eyes: they will say the vehicle “appeared” to be exceeding the speed limit.
 Our eyes, while fascinating parts of our bodies, are not the sort of instrument well-suited for making accurate determinations of the speed of vehicles.

 Some Doppler units do not clearly indicate to police officers which speed belongs to which vehicle.
 A crowded roadway in which there are multiple vehicles close together traveling in the same direction can make it difficult for the officer to indicate what vehicle was speeding.

-Contact Douglass & Runger, Attorneys at Law, Now to Learn More
+Contact Douglass & Runger, PLLC, Attorneys at Law, Now to Learn More

 Before you plead guilty to speeding or submit your payment for the ticket, discuss your case with one of the seasoned Tennessee speeding defense lawyers at Douglass & Runger, PLLC, Attorneys at Law.
 You may find that defenses are available that can save you ticket fees, insurance costs, and your license.
 Call us at (901) 388-5805 to learn more about how we can make a difference for you.